Pregnancy at work

 Things that might be hazardous to female employees - and pregnant workers in particular - include:

-• exposure to harmful substances, eg lead, pesticides, solvents, mercury, carbon monoxide, antimitotic (cytotoxic) drugs
+- exposure to harmful substances, eg lead, radioactive materials, toxic chemicals like mercury and pesticides, infectious diseases, carbon monoxide, and antimitotic (cytotoxic) drugs

 If you identify a risk that could cause harm to your worker or their child, you must decide if you can control it.
 If you cannot control or remove the risk, you must do the following: eg adjust working conditions or working hours to avoid the risk or offer her suitable alternative work.